bonfacemasira/counter-next-app/README.md

    GitHub Actions for automation of tests and builds.
    Vercel or Netlify for easy deployment.

+## Tools Used:

+1. GitHub: For version control.
+2. Node.js: For running the frontend application.
+3. Jenkins: For CI/CD pipeline orchestration.
+4. SSH: For deploying the application on a remote server (customizable based on your needs).

 ## How to Use

 - <b>Counter Component: </b>Increment or decrement the counter using buttons.
 The current count and history of counts are displayed.